 Have you read my Performance Evaluations Are Overrated post?
 Take a look at it.
 The short version is, in 30 years of leadership I’ve never seen a performance appraisal that actually improves performance.
 They are pretty much annual exercises that companies go through to deliver pay increases, etc. They pretty much amount to a “check in the box,” with everyone rushing around to get them done.
 Consequently, very little real effort is put into them.

-As a ministry coach, I’m meeting with a number of other executive pastors (and other church leaders) throughout the week.
+As an executive coach, I’m meeting with a number of other executive pastors (and other church leaders) throughout the week.
 One of the biggest topics of conversation is related to this subject.
 Most of the church leaders are dealing with moderate to severe “staff issues.”
 Basically, a bunch of little issues between staff members that collectively amount to lots of pain for the leader.
 They can see them, but they have a hard time dealing with them.

 I’m telling you … like many other issues faced by the leader, solutions come from an intentional effort to implement methods that work.
 In this case, the method used for annual performance evaluations should be designed such that a culture of collaboration and minimal conflict is created.
 Individual performance improves and, at least as important, overall staff performance improves.